TOR

 Immanuel Quickley

-Quickley produces at an above average rate for a 32-minute workload.
+Quickley produces at an elite rate for a 32-minute workload.

 Every stat, every credit, every cost — per game average